It's easy to visit St. Augustine on a budget; you just need to know the right places to go.

 Still, there are also some activities and restaurants that might be worth the splurge!
 I'll make sure to tell you about those, as well!
 (I wouldn't want you to miss out on an amazing experience!)

-Without further ado, here are budget-friendly things to do in St. Augustine!
+Without further ado, here are the best things to do in St. Augustine on a budget!

 Free Things to Do in St. Augustine